 Trained in Chinese intellectual history at the University of Wisconsin–Madison, Sophie teaches Asian history and philosophy, including Buddhism, as an associate professor at Agnes Scott College.
 Her current academic research focuses on Chinese and Tibetan independent films and contemplative education.
 As a longtime student of Buddhism, Sophie is a board member and meditation instructor for Phakchok Rinpoche’s organization.
 She lives in Atlanta with her husband.
 In her (imaginary) free time, Sophie enjoys home-roasted coffee, nature hikes, and traveling.

-Tsunma Jamyang Donma, RP, CRPO
+Tsunma Jamyang Donma

-Tsunma Jamyang Donma, RP, CRPO is a certified clinical chaplain and pastoral counselor.
+Tsunma Jamyang Donma, RP, CRPO, is a certified clinical chaplain and pastoral counselor.
 She serve as Lead for Spiritual & Religious Care and The Mindfulness Project at The Hospital for Sick Children in Toronto, Canada and is an ordained Buddhist nun.
 Tsunma provides ongoing support to patients, families, and staff, as well as on-call throughout the hospital as needed.
 She is also an active supporting participant in the Pediatric Advanced Care Team at SickKids.
 Originally of the Anglican Christian faith, she took ordination as a Buddhist nun, within the Tibetan Buddhist Vajrayana tradition.
 Tsunma has over 25 years’ experience in…

 Our Staff